 "I was warned.
 In the dream, I was a cannoneer.
 The colonel was a cannoneer.
 I was shot for cruelty to a duck.
 My mother died because of my cruelty and my cowardice.
 And then my body was burned at the stake for the heresy of attempting to prove that which is written in the Bible."

 "Written in the Bible?" the abbot said with a small, nervous laugh.
-"What is it that is written in the Bible that you were trying to prove?"
+"What is it written in the Bible you were trying to prove?"

 "That a duck's quack has no echo," Angelo said.

 "But it doesn't say that in the Bible," the abbot said.
 "I don't recall that being in the Bible at all."